 Why does a business need quality control mechanisms in supply chain management?

 Supply chain management of a company largely affects its products’ quality and overall profitability.
 Therefore, quality control in the supply chain is imperative for them to stay ahead of the competitors and reduce operational costs.
-The absence of quality control mechanisms in the supply chains lead to tremendous losses.
+The absence of quality control mechanisms in the supply chains leads to tremendous losses.